 It’s very strong thing for him.
 That sort of painful memory that he had of Strawberry Fields, he transferred that into a song.
 And made it positive.
 And that song was transferred into a park.
 [Laughs] It’s a very strong thing that I witnessed.
 So it means a lot to me…”

-Yoko never remarried and never left the place that they called home, because John was still there.
+Yoko never remarried and never left the place that they called home, because John is still there.